fudan-generative-vision/DicFace/README.md

 ## Training
 **TBD**

+## 🤗 Acknowledgements

+This project is open sourced under NTU S-Lab License 1.0.
+Redistribution and use should follow this license.
+The code framework is mainly modified from [CodeFormer](https://github.com/sczhou/CodeFormer).
+Please refer to the original repo for more usage and documents.

 ## 📝 Citation

 If you find our work useful for your research, please consider citing the paper: